 After any procedure involving dental adhesive to repair your teeth, take extra care regarding your oral health and visit your dentist once or twice a year at least, depending on the recommendation of your dentist, to make sure that everything continues to be in order.

 What glue can you use on teeth?

 Only special dental adhesives should be applied to your teeth.
-Teeth are biological structures that don't respond well to non-biocompatible chemicals.
+Teeth are biological structures that don't respond well to non-biocompatible chemicals and products.
 For instance, if you attempt to use superglue, it could end up permanently damaging your tooth, eventually requiring a total tooth extraction.

 How can you care for a dental crown placed with temporary dental glue?

 When you get a temporary dental crown that is going to stay in your mouth for a couple of weeks, it is crucial to take care of it.
 This can be accomplished by following the tips mentioned below:

 - Avoid chewing on the side with the affected tooth

 - Maintain good oral hygiene